kevin-ai-04/medAI_Pathway_MuLearn/README.md

 MedAI accepts the name of a medicine and fetches data on that medicine from 1mg.com, a reliable source of information on common prescriptions.
 1mg.com is a well-known healthcare platform that provides comprehensive and accurate information on medicines, making it a trusted source for medical data.
 Powered by the Pathways framework, MedAI gathers content in real-time and then uses the Gemini AI model for chat completion.

+## Why Real-Time Processing?
+MedAI’s use of real-time processing ensures that the information fetched is the latest available, which is crucial when dealing with healthcare data.
+Medicines and prescriptions can change frequently with new research, availability, or updates to drug information.
+By leveraging Pathway’s real-time indexing and processing capabilities, MedAI can always provide users with the most current data, making it a valuable tool for healthcare professionals and patients alike.
+This real-time feature also allows for immediate updates when any new medical information becomes available on external platforms like 1mg.com.

 ## Demo

 > [Video Demo](https://www.youtube.com/watch?v=WMe5C4dQzeU)